ualberta/Front-End-Environment/readme.md

     page.build();

-*Documentation of the json data format is in process for the various modules.
-For now, you can browse the [data folder](https://github.com/ualberta/front-end-framework/tree/master/src/assets/data) for some sample json files.*
+**The JSON data format for each module is currently being documented.
+For now, you can browse the [data folder](https://github.com/ualberta/front-end-framework/tree/master/src/assets/data) for some sample json files.**

 ## Contributing